neckbeard-os/build/README.md

 If you have started a new GitHub Codespace Debian container, which is configured in the `.devcontainer/devcontainer.json`, run the command below to be able to build the GNU RISC-V Toolchain.

-It might be a good idea to run it at first boot either way so there won't be any issues when building, annoying to have the build fail due to missing packages.
+It might be a good idea to run it after container creation either way so there won't be any issues when building, annoying to have the build fail due to missing packages.

 ```bash
 sudo apt-get update -y && \